Grigzas/Kursinis/README.md

 ### Introduction

 My application is a Tic-Tac-Toe game.
 To start the program, you have to run the code.
 To use the program, players will have to write input for every choice of action.
-In every step of the program there will be instructions explaining your options or telling what to do next.
+In every step there will be instructions explaining your options or telling what to do next.

 ### Body/Analysis